-The City of Durham has begun a downtown parking study to help understand the nature of parking in light of emerging trends, plan for Durham’s needs over the next 10 years, and build on the findings of the 2013 Comprehensive Parking Study.
+The City of Durham has completed a downtown parking study to help understand the nature of parking in light of emerging trends, plan for Durham’s needs over the next 10 years, and build on the findings of the 2013 Comprehensive Parking Study.

 Goals & Objectives